Skip to content

 Porosity

-Turquoise is a porous stone, which means it can absorb liquids or oils, potentially altering its color and luster.
-This porosity has led to the practice of treating turquoise, particularly by stabilization, to improve its durability and prevent color change.
+Turquoise is a porous stone, which means it can absorb liquids or oils, potentially altering its color and brilliance.
+This porosity has led to the practice of treating turquoise, notably by stabilization, to improve its durability and prevent color change.

 Meaning

-Beyond its physical characteristics, turquoise is loaded with meanings and symbolism.
+Beyond its physical characteristics, turquoise is loaded with meaning and symbolism.
 It is often associated with protection, healing and spiritual communication.
-Many cultures believe that turquoise brings good luck, wards off the evil eye, and promotes clear communication.
+Many cultures believe that turquoise brings good luck, ward off the evil eye and promotes clear communication.

-Turquoise's unique characteristics, from its alluring color to its expressive matrix, make this stone a popular choice in creating jewelry and art objects.
-Its rich history and cultural significance add an extra layer of meaning to each piece.
+Turquoise's unique characteristics, from its alluring color to its expressive matrix, make it a popular choice for jewelry and objets d'art.
+Its rich history and cultural meaning add an extra layer of meaning to each piece.
 Although relatively soft and porous, with proper care, turquoise can last for generations, continuing to captivate and charm with its natural beauty and positive energy.

-Turquoise, a precious stone revered for its ethereal beauty and celestial color, is also recognized for its many virtues and properties.
-Beyond its aesthetic appeal, this ancient gem offers an array of benefits for the body, mind and soul, rooted in centuries of spiritual and cultural traditions.
+Turquoise, a gemstone revered for its ethereal beauty and celestial color, is also recognized for its many benefits and properties.
+Beyond its aesthetic appeal, this ancient gemstone offers a range of benefits for body, mind and soul, rooted in centuries of spiritual and cultural traditions.

 Traditionally, turquoise is renowned for its healing properties, including promoting tissue regeneration and supporting the immune system.
-It is also said to aid in detoxification, helping to purify the blood and remove toxins from the body.
+It is also said to aid detoxification, helping to purify the blood and eliminate toxins from the body.

 01

-Turquoise is considered a calming stone, which offers comfort and well-being.
-It is often used to relieve stress, anxiety and depressive states, helping to establish a feeling of serenity and inner tranquility.
+Turquoise is considered a soothing stone, offering comfort and well-being.
+It is often used to relieve stress, anxiety and depression, helping to establish a sense of serenity and inner tranquility.

 02